-In the movie Keanu, the main character who is a small kitten named Keanu always seems to have a hat on for some reason.
-Which makes us think of the Scottish Fold because to us, it almost seems like these cats are wearing a ski beanie!
+It could just be us here at IndulgeYourPet, but every time we look at a Scottish Fold, we’re reminded of the movie Keanu.
+In the movie Keanu, the main character, a tiny kitten named Keanu, always seems to have a hat on for some reason.
+This makes us think of the Scottish Fold because it almost seems like these cats are wearing ski beanies!

 But don’t get us wrong…